Home School (novel): Background

 In the 1970s, Webb himself had fought to have his boys homeschooled.
 The sequel was written about 40 years after the original book.

 Webb completed writing the book around January 2005.
 Originally he stated that he would not have the entire book published while he remains alive, because Canal+ would have automatically had permission to produce a film based upon the book without seeking Webb's creative input.

 However Webb arranged to have the book published after his financial situation had deteriorated; his family was facing the threat of eviction.
 Because of the situation, he could not continue negotiations over the book.

 Random House published it in the United Kingdom.
 The book deal was worth £30,000 (US$56,000, €44,000).
 As part of the deal Random House was going to negotiate the sale of United States rights and other non-UK rights of the book.
 Because of this deal, Webb paid a French lawyer to check if he could retrieve the film rights.

 On May 2, 2006 The Times published an extract from the book.

 Plot

-In Home School, Benjamin "Ben" Braddock and Elaine, now married and living in Westchester County, New York, are fighting with their school district to allow for their sons Jason and Matt to be homeschooled.
-They turn to Mrs. Robinson to help them, who decides to seduce and blackmail the principal.
-The novel is set in the 1970s.
+In Home School, Benjamin "Ben" Braddock and Elaine, are now married and living in Westchester County, New York, set about a decade after the events in The Graduate.
+Ben works in a library, while Elaine is a stay-at-home parent.
+They live in a house willed to Elaine by her since-divorced, now-deceased father.

+They are fighting with their school district to allow for their sons Jason and Matt to be homeschooled.
+They turn to Elaine's mother, Glenda Robinson, for assistance.
+Mrs. Robinson decides to help them by flying to New York from California, armed with the intent of seducing and blackmailing the principal.
 Webb stated that Ben chose to do homeschooling because he felt disenchanted with education, a message that was in the previous novel.